 Small Animal Clinical Sciences

-This residency is a three-year program approved by the American College of Veterinary Anesthesiologists.
-The objectives of this program are to train specialists in veterinary anesthesiology and pain management and to prepare them for board certification by the ACVA.
-The program emphasizes clinical training, clinical and didactic teaching, and research experience.
-Residents are mentored by four ACVA diplomates.
+This residency is a three-year program approved by the American College of Veterinary Anaesthesia and Analgesia.
+The objectives of this program are to train specialists in veterinary anesthesiology and pain management and to prepare them for board certification by the ACVAA.
+The program emphasizes clinical training, clinical and didactic teaching, and research experience, and Residents are mentored by four ACVAA Diplomates.
 The clinical training will be accomplished in the Veterinary Medical Center of the University of Tennessee.
 The Anesthesiology Service cares for a diverse caseload, including small and large companion animals, food animals, caged birds and exotic pets, and zoo species and wildlife.
-The resident must complete a research project and have at least one manuscript accepted for publication by the end of the residency program.
+The Resident must complete a research project and have a manuscript accepted for publication by the end of the residency program.

 This program is offered every year through the Veterinary Internship and Residency Matching Program.

 For an Online-Application from for VIRMP go to http://www.virmp.org

 Anesthesia Residency Program coordinator

 Department of Small Animal Clinical Sciences